-Except for those non-federal entities described in 2 CFR part 200, Appendix VII, paragraph D.1.b, if a non-federal entity has never received a negotiated indirect cost rate, it may elect to charge a de minimis rate of 10 percent of modified total direct costs (MTDC).
+Except for those non-federal entities described in 2 CFR Part 200, Appendix VII, paragraph D.1.b, if a non-federal entity has never received a negotiated indirect cost rate, it may elect to charge a de minimis rate of 10 percent of modified total direct costs (MTDC).
+Effective on November 12, 2020, any non-federal entity can use the de minimus rate.
 Such a rate may be used indefinitely or until the non-federal entity chooses to negotiate a rate, which the non-federal entity may do at any time.
 If a non-federal entity chooses to use the de minimis rate, that rate must be used consistently for all of its federal awards.
-Also, as described in 2 CFR section 200.403, costs must be consistently charged as either indirect or direct, but may not be double charged or inconsistently charged as both.
-In accordance with 2 CFR section 200.400(g), a non-federal entity may not earn or keep any profit resulting from federal financial assistance, unless explicitly authorized by the terms and conditions of the award.
+Also, as described in 2 CFR section 200.403, costs must be consistently charged as either indirect or direct but may not be double charged or inconsistently charged as both.
+In accordance with 2 CFR section 200.400(g), a nonfederal entity may not earn or keep any profit resulting from federal financial assistance, unless explicitly authorized by the terms and conditions of the award.
 A non-federal entity can always choose to charge the federal awards less than the negotiated rates or the de minimis rate.